bettyriver/Blobby3D/README.md

 ### Running Blobby3D on Examples

 To get a feel for Blobby3D you will want to start with an example.
-You can find a few examples in the Blobby3D/Examples folder.
+You can find a few examples in the Blobby3D/examples folder.
 There are 3 example toy models provided.
 The toy models are constructed in accordance with the paper.
 The parent folder describes the PSF FWHM (psfa), PSF Moffat beta parameter (psfb) and the signal-noise (sn).
 The subfolder describes the velocity dispersion (vdisp) and the v(R_opt) (vropt) value.

-Navigate to one of the folders in the Examples where the MODEL_OPTIONS file resides.
+Navigate to one of the folders in the examples where the MODEL_OPTIONS file resides.
 The code can be run as an executable from within the subdirectory as follows:

 ../../Blobby3D -t 1 -f MODEL_OPTIONS

 You may want to setup a terminal alias such that you can run the executable from anywhere on your machine.
-The -t 1 parameter sets the number of threads -- I recommend using multiple threads.
-The -f MODEL_OPTIONS tells the model to use the input hyperparameters/parameters that define the priors.
-Note the the DNest4 parameters are defined in the OPTIONS file.
+The -t 1 parameter sets the number of threads.
+Blobby3D is computationally expensive, so you should run it using multiple threads.
+The -f MODEL_OPTIONS tells the model to use the input hyperparameters that define the priors.
+Note the DNest4 parameters are defined in the OPTIONS file (see [DNest4](https://github.com/eggplantbren/DNest4) documentation for that).
 Option files are provided in the examples.

 There will be 3 output files created as Blobby3D runs: